How to keep projects rolling by using the 9 triangles framework.

 Here’s a look at 4 of the 9 triangles, and how they help keep us on track.

-You can grab numbers and say “You have this many fans!”, but value comes in measuring changes- which requires iteration, since you can’t measure from a single point.
+You can grab numbers and say “You have this many fans!”, but the value comes in measuring changes- which requires iteration, since you can’t measure from a single point.
 Plan your method of attack from there.

 When writing and promoting, we keep Goals, Content, and Targeting (GCT) – What is your intended outcome?
-What supports the goal, content wise, and who benefits from the message?
+What supports the goal, content-wise, and who benefits from the message?
 You can place this under “Audience Planning”.

 Do, Delegate, Delete (DDD) – This helps you be efficient yourself.
 When assigned a task, either do it yourself or pass it off to someone else, and then delete the task from your to-dos.
 Don’t save it for later when you see it by clicking “Mark as Unread” on an email- this breeds procrastination, and as more things shovel in on you, it will slide further back and languish.